Kingrashy12/nexu/README.md

 # Nexu

-Nexu is a lightweight backend library built on Express.js, designed for modern web applications with file-based routing.
-It is complemented by the **NexuJs CLI**, which simplifies project scaffolding and dependency management.
+**Nexu** is a scalable backend library built on top of Express.js, featuring encrypted requests, middleware support, and seamless integration for modern web applications.

 ---